Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Relation Between the Outer Entropy in the Einstein Frame and the f(R) Frame

 For a Rindler like observer, there will be four horizons, just like the previous construction, a horizon crossing can be understood as $\tau\to\tau+\frac{\pi}{2}i$ (with $r\to i^{-1}r$) \cite{Dong:2016hjy}.
 It captures the local geometry in a neighborhood of $e$ efficiently.
 When we calculate $\text{Tr}_{A}\rho_{A}$, we will return to the starting point after crossing four horizons.
 This will be encoded in the gluing condition $\tau\sim\tau+2\pi i$.

 Now we consider the case where $q\neq1$.
-Defining the corresponding bulk geometry as $\mathcal{M}_{q}$, it is natural to consider a geometry that has the same cyclical symmetry ($\tau\sim\tau+2\pi iq$) and replica $\mathbb{Z}_{q}$ symmetry.
-And the surface $e_{q}$ the bulk correspondence of $\partial A$, should invariant under the cyclical symmetry ($\tau\sim\tau+2\pi iq$) and replica $\mathbb{Z}_{q}$ symmetry.
+Defining the corresponding bulk geometry as $\mathcal{M}_{q}$, it is natural to consider a geometry that has the same gluing condition ($\tau\sim\tau+2\pi iq$) and replica $\mathbb{Z}_{q}$ symmetry.
+And the surface $e_{q}$ the bulk correspondence of $\partial A$, should invariant under replica $\mathbb{Z}_{q}$ symmetry.
 We also assume that the partition function of boundary should be computed in the saddle point approximation of the bulk geometry $\mathcal{M}_{q}$ which satisfies all the symmetries and bulk EOM without any singularity

 Here $I_{q}$ is the corresponding on-shell action of the bulk physics, which consists of three parts

 Due to the $\mathbb{Z}_q$ symmetry around $e_q$, we need only focus on a single copy of the replica geometry $\hat{\mathcal{M}}_{q}=\mathcal{M}_{q}/\mathbb{Z}_{q}$